NovasomIndustries/yocto-manifests/README_M7.md

 You can also create into your layer *.bbappend* to customize existing images (i.e. *m7-basic-image.bbappend*)

-With the image customizazation you can add standard contents (recipes) to your images (i.e. a web server, an ftp client, libraries, python, ....) and/or add your own recipes that contains yow application software.
+With the image customization you can add standard contents (recipes) to your images (i.e. a web server, an ftp client, libraries, python, ....) and/or add your own recipes that contains yow application software.

 ---

-Maintainer: Geninatti Paolo <tech@pagit.eu>